RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Formal Proofs

 \subsection{Definition}

-\textbf{elected-asynchronous block}: We refer to an asynchronous block $B_f$ generated in view $v$ with level $2$ as an elected-asynchronous block, if the common-coin-flip($v$) returns the index of the proposer $p_l$ who generated $B_f$ in the view $v$ and if the <asynchronous-complete> for $B_f$ exists in the first $n-f$ <asynchronous-complete> messages received.
-An elected-asynchronous block is committed same as a synchronously-committed block.
+\textbf{elected-fallback block}: We refer to an fallback block $B_f$ generated in view $v$ with level $2$ as an elected-fallback block, if the common-coin-flip($v$) returns the index of the proposer $p_l$ who generated $B_f$ in the view $v$ and if the $<$asynchronous-complete$>$ for $B_f$ exists in the first $n-f$ $<$asynchronous-complete$>$ messages received.